allenc125789/TurtleNAS/README.md

   1) Install Debian and the `git` package.
   2) Download the program and run the setup with this command as root:
      + `git clone https://allenc125789:@github.com/allenc125789/TurtleNAS.git && bash ./TurtleNAS/setup.sh`
-  4) Go through the setup steps.
+  4) Read through the setup steps when presented.
      + Installation of dependancies (`y` to install and continue).
      + Create a new password for the admin account **(make it secure and remember it, you'll log in to the browser with this.)**
      + Signing an SSL certificate.